rohanstomar11/Machine-Learning/3.) Stock Price Prediction/README.md

 ## Introduction

 Stock price prediction has always been a fascinating field in the finance domain.
+This model predicts the next day's Open, Close, High and Low.
 In future projects, I'll be making this with other algorithms in hope of increasing the robustness.

 ## Dataset Information